altmetric/golden-kestrel/README.md

 Copyright © 2014 Altmetric

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT license (see the LICENSE file).